inzilico/tagSNP/README.md

 ## Other scripts and files

-* **count-submatrix-features.py** counts mean, median, rho and determinant of LD submatrices.
+* **count-submatrix-features.py** counts mean, median, rho and determinant of LD submatrices composed of consequitive SNPs.
+* **count-mosaic-submatrix-features.py** counts mean, median, rho and determinant of LD submatrices composed on SNPs not necessarily consequitive.
 * **functions.py** contains functions to assist data processing with scripts in Python 3.8.
 * **make-ld-matrix.py** creats LD matrix under text and HD5F formats from hap.ld file with r2 values obtained with [vcftools](https://vcftools.github.io/index.html).